joamag/snescape/README.md

 # Sbescape

-A SNES emulator crafted Rust language 🦀!
+A SNES emulator crafted in Rust 🦀!